Euramsia/PersonalWebsite/content/molbio.md

 The short answer is: "Molecular biology is about explaining life."

-"Life" is often also understood as the human expereince from birth to death, but that is not what this post is about.
+"Life" is often also understood as the human experience from birth to death, but that is not what this post is about.
 "Life" is ment as the way how *living* works biologically.
 So, I will try to stick to the basics and keep it as clear as possible.
 I even drew a picture!
 So enjoy short trip through molecular biology.

 **SHORT EXCURSION IN THE HISTORY OF BIOLOGY**